Join Us For Worship!

 The Parish Hall — 10 am

-Adult Formation will begin a new series at 10 am this Sunday, Jan.
-26. For our spring offering, we will gather for coffee and conversation around the book, Seculosity: How Career, Parenting, Technology, Food, Politics, and Romance Became Our New Religion and What To Do About It.
+The Adult Formation Class is studying David Zahl’s book Seculosity: How Career, Parenting, Technology, Food, Politics, and Romance Became Our New Religion and What To Do About It through the spring.
 As the title suggests, Seculosity, unpacks the ways that the secular components of our lives can crowd out and even take the place of the sacred.
+Join us for coffee and conversation in the Parish Hall on Sundays at 10 am.

 Work, relationships, parenting, technology—any of these facets of our lives can become “unintended replacement religions,” and it takes intentionality and commitment to recenter ourselves in God’s grace.
 Each week we will read a chapter of the book and come together on Sunday to discuss how these forces are at work in our own lives and the all-important question—what to do about it?